Analytics Alerts Prices SuperChart

 Exchange Reserve — is an on-chain metric showing how much bitcoin is stored in wallets owned by crypto exchanges.
 When investors are confident of growth, they withdraw coins from exchanges to their own wallets (cold storage).
 When they want to sell, they transfer them to an exchange.
 This makes reserves a leading indicator of selling pressure.

-In October 2020, exchange reserves began to plummet—from 3.1 million BTC to 2.7 million in three months.
+In October 2020, exchange reserves began to fall rapidly - from 3.1 million BTC to 2.7 million in three months.
 This was one of the early signs of a bull run: large holders accumulated coins, removing them from the market.
-Bitcoin rose from $11,000 to $29,000 by the end of the year.
+Bitcoin increased from $11,000 to $29,000 by the end of the year.

 The opposite process—a buildup of reserves—is often a bearish signal.
-In May 2021, before the collapse from $57,000 to $30,000, several hundred thousand BTC entered exchanges.
-This was evident in the data a few days before the move.
-The combination of growing reserves and negative fundamental data (China banned mining) triggered a downward cascade.
+In May 2021, before the collapse from $57,000 to $30,000, several hundred thousand were deposited into exchanges.
+BTCThis was evident in the data a few days before the move began.
+The combination of rising reserves and negative fundamental data (China banned mining) led to a cascading downward movement.

 How to interpret changes in reserves